-The Law Enforcement Technology program is designed to provide participants with up-to-date industry specific training that will enhance their professional opportunities.
+The Associate in Applied Science (AAS) in Law Enforcement Technology program is designed to provide participants with up-to-date industry specific training that will enhance their professional opportunities.
 Courses will teach participants how to handle the challenges of the law enforcement profession.
 The program includes both a Certificate of Completion in Law Enforcement Technology and an Associate in Applied Science in Law Enforcement Technology degree.

-Must be a law enforcement officer and have departmental approval.
+Must be a law enforcement officer and/or have permission of Department or Division.

-Required Courses: 39
+Required l Courses: 39

 of Completion in ement Technology 39

+· ·

-General I Education Requirements: 25
+General Education Requirements: 25

 General E ducation Core: 15

 First-Year Composition 6

-ENG101 First-Year Composition (3) AND
+ENG101 First-Year Composition (3)

+AND

-ENG102 First-Year Composition (3) OR
+ENG102 First-Year Composition (3)

+OR

 ENG111 Technical and Professional Writing (3)

 Oral Com munication 3

-COM100 Introduction to Human Communication OR ı (3)
+COM100 Introduction to Human Communication on (3)

 COM230 Small Group Communication (3)

 Critical Re eading 3

-CRE101 Critical and Evaluative Reading I (3) OR
+CRE101 College Critical Reading (3)

+OR

 CRE111 Critical Reading for Business and Industry (3)

 Mathema tics 3

-Any approv area. ed general education course in the Mather natics
+Any approvarea. red general education course in the Mathe ematics

-General I Education Distribution: 10
+General Education Distribution: 10

 Humaniti es and Fine Arts 3

-Any approv and Fine Ar red general education course in the Huma rts area. inities

-Social and d Behavioral Sciences 3

-red general education course in the Socia Sciences area. ıl and

-Natural So ciences 4

-Any approv Sciences are ved general education course in the N ea. atural
+Any approv ved general education course in the Hum anities

-Certificate(s) or Degree(s) Awarded: